fyrworx4/fyrworx4.github.io/about.md

 This page will contain blog posts on my technical and personal learning experiences.
 I hope that you take something away from my posts!

-Other great blogs to read:
+Other great blogs made by some of my buddies:
 - [nosecurity.blog](https://nosecurity.blog/){:target="_blank"}
 - [gabrielfok.us](https://gabrielfok.us/){:target="_blank"}
 - [bri5ee.sh](https://bri5ee.sh/){:target="_blank"}